 5 p.m. – At the hotel, relax in the lazy river pool, sip a cocktail in the hot tub or take a few turns going down the twirly slide!
 Plus, there is always the conveniently located ocean! 🙂

-7 p.m. – Order dinner and drinks to-go from one of the many on-site restaurant options and eat on your balcony to wind down from a busy day in the city.
+7 p.m. – Order dinner and drinks to-go from one of the many on-site restaurant options and eat on your balcony to wind down from a busy first day of your St. Augustine weekend.

 10 a.m. – After grabbing a bite to eat (and maybe taking one last dip in the pool), check out of your room and make your way over to Fort Matanzas.
 Take the free ferry to this tucked away fort and enjoy its seclusion and beauty.
 Ferries run from 9:30 a.m. to 4:30 p.m. daily.